-- Service Port The numbers of External Ports.
-You can type a service port or a range of service ports (the format is XXX - YYY, XXX is Start port, YYY is End port). - > IP Address The IP Address of the PC providing the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - > Status The status of this entry either Enabled or Disabled.
+- > Service Port The numbers of External Ports.
+You can type a service port or a range of service ports (the format is XXX YYY, XXX is the start port, YYY is the end port). - > IP Address The IP Address of the PC providing the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - > Status The status of this entry either Enabled or Disabled.